KilledByAPixel/LittleJS/README.md

 - Particle effects system (particle editor/designer in progress)
 - Several easy to understand example projects you can build on
 - Debug tools and debug rendering system
-- All example projects are compatible with mobile devices
+- Example projects are compatible with mobile devices
 - Build system automatically combines everything, minifies, and removes unused code
 - For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 6k zip
 - You can build as a Windows executable with [electron](https://www.electronjs.org/) for distribution on platforms like Steam